 The following infographic explains how data is transmitted remotely via telematics.

 The power requirements of the telematics devices also vary.
-It can be either battery-powered or powered by the internal electrical system of the vehicle.
+They can be either battery-powered or powered by the internal electrical system of the vehicle.

-Fleet telematics is designed to empower fleet managers and administrators to solve unique business challenges.
-It provides information on the location of each vehicle or asset, which can help:
+It provides valuable information on the location of each vehicle or asset, which can help:

 - Fleets gain visibility into operations

 - Increase customer satisfaction and potentially save thousands of dollars

 With advanced telematics systems and telematics data, fleets may be able to simplify operations, driver management, and get a much better return on investment (ROI).